✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Capability-Based Security #

-MCP uses capability-based security where servers declare what they can do, clients declare what they can offer, and users approve the intersection.
+MCP uses capability-based security where servers declare what they can do, clients declare what they can offer, and users approve the intersection—as defined in the MCP specification's security model.
 Nothing happens without explicit capability exchange.

 The capability negotiation flow: